janegca/fem-challenges/13-loopstudios/README.md

      `ls-Header` and `ls-Footer`, allowed the `ls` class to be used as the sizing wrapper for the page which meant I could remove max-width and padding from a number of the other classes
+1. Look at 700-800px screen sizes, may need to add media query for `ls-Hero`, menu not fully shown